 Micro Solid-State Photonics

 TAIRA, Takunori (Associate Professor)

+mail:taira@ims.ac.jp

 "Micro Solid-State Photonics," based on the micro domain structure and boundary controlled materials, opens new horizon in the laser science.
 The engineered materials of micro and/or microchip solid-state, ceramic and single-crystal, lasers can provide excellent spatial mode quality and narrow linewidths with enough power.
-High-brightness nature of these lasers has allowed efficient wavelength extension by nonlinear frequency conversion, UV to THz wave generation.
-Moreover, the guasi phase matching (QPM) is an attractive technique for compensating phase velocity dispersion in frequency conversion.
+High-brightness nature of these lasers has allowed efficient wavelength extension by nonlinear frequency conversion, from soft X-ray to THz wave generation.
+Moreover, the quasi phase matching (QPM) is an attractive technique for compensating phase velocity dispersion in frequency conversion.
 The future may herald new photonics.